andrew-cotter/ab_testing/ab_testing_example.md

     ## data:  table(d$Promotion, d$MarketSize)
     ## X-squared = 4.7539, df = 4, p-value = 0.3135

-Based on this analysis, I will not worry too much about market size being a confound.
-The distribution of promotions is balanced enough across the different markets, based on the insignificance of the chi-square value.
+Since the chi-square statistic is not significant, we fail to reject the null hypothesis and conclude that the promotions are equally distributed across the different market sizes.

+Up to now, we have established that *MarketID* impacts both *MarketSize* and average sales, and that the *Promotions* are not equally distributed across the different markets.
+Keeping these in mind, we will move onto investigating some of the other measured variables.

 ### Store Age